Introduction

 • :g/cat/ s/animal/mammal/g replace animal with mammal only for the lines containing cat

-• :set incsearch highlights current match as you type the search pattern
+• :set incsearch highlights the current match as you type the search pattern

 Changes to Vim configurations from the Command-line mode are applicable only for that particular session.
 You can use the vimrc file to load the settings at startup.